Placenta: Structure

-Placental mammals, including humans, have a chorioallantoic placenta that forms from the chorion and allantois.
+Placental (Eutherian) mammals, including humans, have a chorioallantoic placenta that forms from the chorion and allantois.
 In humans, the placenta averages 22 cm (9 inch) in length and 2–2.5 cm (0.8–1 inch) in thickness, with the center being the thickest, and the edges being the thinnest.
 It typically weighs approximately 500 grams (just over 1 lb).
 It has a dark reddish-blue or crimson color.
 It connects to the fetus by an umbilical cord of approximately 55–60 cm (22–24 inch) in length, which contains two umbilical arteries and one umbilical vein.
 The umbilical cord inserts into the chorionic plate (has an eccentric attachment).
 Vessels branch out over the surface of the placenta and further divide to form a network covered by a thin layer of cells.
 This results in the formation of villous tree structures.
 On the maternal side, these villous tree structures are grouped into lobules called cotyledons.
 In humans, the placenta usually has a disc shape, but size varies vastly between different mammalian species.

 The placenta occasionally takes a form in which it comprises several distinct parts connected by blood vessels.
 The parts, called lobes, may number two, three, four, or more.
 Such placentas are described as bilobed/bilobular/bipartite, trilobed/trilobular/tripartite, and so on.
 If there is a clearly discernible main lobe and auxiliary lobe, the latter is called a succenturiate placenta.
 Sometimes the blood vessels connecting the lobes get in the way of fetal presentation during labor, which is called vasa previa.